 In this world we will face pressure and we will feel like we’re not measuring up.
-In her Bible study, Proven: Where Christ’s Abundance Meets Our Great Need, Jennie relates to her daughter that God provides us rhythms of grace in our times of tiredness and stress.
+In this clip from her Bible study, Proven: Where Christ’s Abundance Meets Our Great Need, Jennie Allen relates to her daughter that God provides us rhythms of grace in our times of tiredness and stress.

 The entire video is above, and the complete transcript is below.

 My daughter Kate and I are driving down the highway, we’re going to go get dinner.
 She’s 14 years old.
 She just started high school.
 And Zac and I have four kids.
 And so getting time alone with one of them is very important.
 And usually if it’s just me and Kate, Kate will open up and she’ll usually tell me what’s going on.

 We did all our small talk and I could tell she was quiet and thinking about kinda sharing what’s going on.
 And she paused.
 And I’ve learned as a mom to not enter that space.
 To let it sit.

 Finally she opens up and, mind you, she’s been in high school for only a few weeks.
 And there’s a lot of pressure.
 Really in every category in her life.
 And so, she says this, “Mom, I feel like I’m losing everywhere I look.”